HugoTHOLLON/StreetCompleteSAE_S5/docs/Tests/QuestsTests.md

 #### Test result

-![OpenStreetMap node before the quest completion](test_assets/bike_charging_station_capacity_before_quest.png) _OpenStreetMap node before the quest completion_
+![OpenStreetMap node before the quest completion](test_assets/bike_charging_station_capacity_before_quest.png)

+_OpenStreetMap node before the quest completion_

-![OpenStreetMap node after the quest completion](test_assets/bike_charging_station_capacity_after_quest.png) _OpenStreetMap node after the quest completion_
+![OpenStreetMap node after the quest completion](test_assets/bike_charging_station_capacity_after_quest.png)

+_OpenStreetMap node after the quest completion_

 The changes have been rollbacked because we do not possess enough informations on the place to be sure of the information we gave.

+---

-### How many scooters can be charged here at the same time?
+### Quest: How many scooters can be charged here at the same time?

 #### Issue